 - Last-minute donor requests: Sometimes a donor might not be able to make it for whatever reason that cycle and you have baby fever and want to go for the hail Mary.
 Unfortunately, group and integrity safety measures won’t allow last-minute posts.
 So, when you do your first post identify possible donors that are happy to be a backup option.
 (Anything under a week won’t be accepted)

 - Previous negative experiences: Coming across as a negative Nancy in a post that is meant to inspire people to want to help you, doesn’t help your cause and people will be less inclined to message you.
-We have reporting measures in this group that deals with issues, and more often than not the negative experience came from an unregulated page or app that had nothing to do with this community.
+We have reporting measures in this group that deal with issues, and more often than not the negative experience came from an unregulated page or app that had nothing to do with this community.
 Keep the postpositive, so don’t be judged as negative.

-- Threatening Behaviour: You’re free from discriminatory behavior, so don’t threaten people against doing it, if it was to happen send screenshots to admin and appropriate action will take place.
-Coming across aggressive and confronting in a post isn’t a good look, so keep it all positive.
+- Threatening Behaviour: You’re free from discriminatory behavior, so don’t threaten people against doing it, if it was to happen send screenshots to the admin and appropriate action will take place.
+Coming across as aggressive and confronting in a post isn’t a good look, so keep it all positive.

 - Posting for someone else: As adults, we should all be able to speak for ourselves, nothing worst for a donor to be talking to someone they aren’t directly helping it’s just impractical.
 If you want to help a friend or family member out that is fine, you can write the post together, but it is to be submitted by their account.
 From there if the other party is cool with it, you can then add this 3rd party into a group chat.